LukeGrahamLandry/llvm_of_jvm/devlog.md

 there's no global current function that's the last you declared.
 What's the difference between `declare_function` and `define_function`?
 Maybe internal defined later vs external to be imported later by the linker?

 Short circuiting for `or` is fine because it just becomes normal operations but somehow `and` isnt fine and llvm complains about an empty block.
+Giving the blocks names based on thier opcode index so its easy to compare to the bytecode from javap.
+Two for index 12?
+Just needed to remove duplicates from the list of instructions to create blocks for.
+I was making a new block for each time an instruction was seen as a jump target.

 ## Jumping around (Nov 22)